-At its committee meeting on February 21, 2016, the Remuneration and Nomination Committee resolved to grant each of the Company's Non-Executive Directors US\$50,000 in DUs pursuant to the Deferred Unit Plan (detailed at Section C (Incentive Plan Awards Summary).
+In January 2018, Non-Executive Directors were granted US\$50,000 in DUs pursuant to the Deferred Unit Plan (detailed at Section C (Incentive Plan Awards Summary).
 There are six (6) Non-Executive Directors, and therefore the value of the grant for 2017 totals US\$300,000.
 This represents the deferred component of the Company's remuneration of its Non-Executive Directors for 2017.

-The DUs are calculated based on the TSX closing price on the first trading day of the year.
+The DUs are calculated based on the TSX closing price on the first trading day of 2018.
 The below table summarises the total DUs granted for the 2017 financial year.